 The Lake Simcoe Region Conservation Authority (LSRCA) Landowner Environmental Assistance Program (LEAP) offers grants and technical assistance to property owners within LSRCA jurisdiction looking to plant native trees and shrubs to maintain and enhance the Lake Simcoe watershed.

-For further information on this Policy, please contact the Landscape Architectural Planner in the Operations and Infrastructure Dept. at the Georgina Civic Centre.
+For further information on this policy, contact the Landscape Architectural Planner in the Operations and Infrastructure Department at the Georgina Civic Centre.